Prince Harry, Meghan Markle move into new California home

-LOS ANGELES (AP) — Prince Harry and Meghan Markle have moved into a new family home in Southern California, their spokesman said Thursday without providing details.
+LOS ANGELES — Prince Harry and Meghan Markle have moved into a new family home, a representative for the couple said Thursday without providing its location or other details.

-Real estate agents and tax records point to a seven-acre estate in Santa Barbara County, according to The Los Angeles Times.
+Real estate agents and tax records point to a 7-acre estate in Santa Barbara County, according to the Los Angeles Times.

 “The Duke and Duchess of Sussex moved into their family home in July of this year,” a statement from the couple’s spokesperson said.
 “They have settled into the quiet privacy of their community since their arrival.”